Excel-VBA-Macros-for-Research/Building_Adjacency_Matrix/README.md

-# Excel VBA for building adjacency matrix
+# Excel VBA macros for building adjacency matrix
 Adjacency matrix is ....
-The Excel VBA for building adjacency matrix on this site can make adjacency matrix almost automatically from Excel files of data about grouping.
-Although the VBA are optimized for Windows, it can also be used on Mac.
+The Excel VBA macros for building adjacency matrix on this site can make adjacency matrix almost automatically from Excel files of data about grouping.
+Although the VBA macros are optimized for Windows, it can also be used on Mac.

 ## "Material_Sample" file
-The "Material_Sample" file represents a data layout which can be used for building adjacency matrix with the VBA.
+The "Material_Sample" file represents a data layout which can be used for building adjacency matrix with the VBA macros.
 - The notation for ID and groups can be either numbers or letters.
 - The initial character of ID and the name of groups must not be zero.
 - There must be no duplicate in the "ID" column.